chrisbaikas/git-practice/README.md

-# Hello World – Git Practice Project
+# Hello World Git Project

 This is the Hello World example from the git project.
+(changed in the original)